On May 18, 1991, 19-year-old Tammy gave birth to her first child, Kenneth.

 AIDWYC and Tammy’s Exoneration

-As early as 1991, concerns were voiced in regards to Smith’s professional competence.
+As early as 1991, concerns were voiced regarding Smith’s professional competence.
 That year, trial judge Justice Dunn acquitted a 12-year-old girl who had been charged with manslaughter following the death of the 16-month-old child she was babysitting.
 Justice Dunn was critical of Smith’s evidence, methodology and conclusion.
 Throughout the late 1990s and early 2000s, Smith continued to garner negative attention – though given what is now known about Smith’s reign of terror during these years, in retrospect the complaints were relatively few and far between.

-In February 2003, the Association in Defence of the Wrongly Convicted (AIDWYC) wrote to the Crown Law Office Criminal (of Ontario’s Ministry of the Attorney General), requesting the release of autopsy materials from another of Smith’s patients for their work on the Bill Mullins-Johnson case.
+In February 2003, the Association in Defence of the Wrongly Convicted (AIDWYC) wrote to the Crown Law Office Criminal (of Ontario’s Ministry of the Attorney General), requesting the release of autopsy materials from another of Smith’s patients for their work on the William Mullins-Johnson case.
 AIDWYC soon grew suspicious of Smith’s conclusions in other cases as well.
 In 2004, Tammy applied to AIDWYC for help with her case.
 In April 2005, AIDWYC wrote to Dr. Barry McLellan (then the Chief Coroner for Ontario) and Michael Bryant (then the Attorney General), urging a full public inquiry into Smith’s work.

 On June 7, 2005, Dr. McLellan announced in a press release that a formal review would be conducted of criminally suspicious child deaths for which Smith had performed the autopsy.
 By this time, Tammy had spent over a decade in prison.
 As part of the Chief Coroner’s Review – the precursor to the later and broader Inquiry into Pediatric Forensic Pathology in Ontario, commonly referred to as the Goudge Inquiry – Dr. Pekka Saukko, a Professor of Forensic Medicine at the University of Turku, Finland, was assigned to review Kenneth’s case.